 The short answer is smooth sauce, diced and some shredded cheese, stick pepperoni, sausage, diced peppers, and diced onions.
 The longer answer, including brand and size recommendations, is on our recommended ingredients list.
 We are always testing new ingredients and adding support for new toppings.
 Our Customer Success team will work with you to evaluate additional toppings.

 Yes.
 The maximum dough thickness supported, including the pan or screen, is 1.5 inches.

 The Pizza Picnic Station supports pizzas from 12 to 16 inches.

 Yes.
 You place a stretched dough on a screen or pan and it will feed into the station.

 The Picnic Pizza Station is an automated makeline that produces fresh pizzas ready to bake.
 It has no attached oven.
 Once a pizza exits the station, you can retrieve it for refrigeration or move it to your oven for immediate baking.
 You can even arrange your setup so the station feeds directly into a conveyor oven.

 Yes.
 Picnic can help you integrate your cloud-based POS system with the station operating software for an additional charge.
 After reserving your station, your sales manager can talk with you about your options.

 The Picnic Pizza Station is offered as Robotics-as-a-Service.
-It requires no upfront costs from you, apart from the initial deposit.
+It requires no upfront costs from you.
 You sign up for a subscription with a three-year term.
 The per-station subscription fee for The Works configuration is $4500 per month, The Essentials configuration is $3500 per month, and the Basics configuration is $3250 per month.
 POS integration is available for an additional charge.
 The subscription fee includes the station, installation, service, support, and system upgrades.